 Therefore, we ask you the following questions: do your managers wear their helmets?
 Do they have access to a helmet?
 What about a Roomba?
 Or do you prefer to take an organizational risk by leaving everyone free to choose, or worse, by not providing them with the necessary technology?

-In short, the DMeS is the ultimate helmet for the manager of today and tomorrow.
+In short, the Daily Management System is the ultimate helmet for the effective manager of today and tomorrow.
 For the continuity and survival of the organization, this helmet is mandatory.

 This article was written with the invaluable assistance of Michel Coupal, Director of Research and Development atProaction International.

 Want to make your managers more efficient?